andrew/ultimate-awesome/README.md

 - [awesome_network_science](https://github.com/ngmsonn/awesome_network_science) - A curated list of awesome lists on Network Science.
 - [awesome-solidity](https://github.com/NightKari/awesome-solidity) - ⟠ A curated list of awesome Solidity resources, libraries, tools and more.
 - [awesome-articles-list](https://github.com/nikolaiborisik/awesome-articles-list) - List of article that can be recommended to read.
+- [awesome-frontend](https://github.com/nirnejak/awesome-frontend) - A collection of awesome libraries, frameworks and tools for frontend ecosystem.
+- [awesome-services-tools](https://github.com/nirnejak/awesome-services-tools) - A collection of awesome services that help with development, design, and deployment.
 - [awesome-learning](https://github.com/NoelDeMartin/awesome-learning) - Some awesome resources I've found useful in my learning journey.
 - [awesome-games-you-can-play-with](https://github.com/NonlinearFruit/awesome-games-you-can-play-with) - An awesome list of games that can be played with various common items.
 - [awesome-webrtc](https://github.com/nuzulul/awesome-webrtc) - Community list of awesome projects, apps, tools, libraries and more related to WebRTC.